-Begin your time together in prayer.
-If you feel your group is up to the task perhaps even consider involving a few of your students in that prayer.
-You can give them some specific topics to pray for including understanding and wisdom as you proceed through the session, thankfulness for what God has been doing in the group, for the Holy Spirit to empower your group to accomplish the mission God has called you to.
+After your group has gathered and everyone has their coffee drink, begin your time together in prayer.
+Pray for understanding and wisdom as you proceed through the session.
+Thank God for what He has been doing in the group, and for the Holy Spirit to empower your group to accomplish the mission God has called you to.